 The 180 survivors were today taken from where they have been being held with the Romanian authorities and have arrived at their new home!
 Our vets will now do thorough health checks on the sheep, they will receive everything they need for their recovery ahead.

 For us, it remains clear: When animals cannot be protected such transports should be banned.
-FOUR PAWS is calling on the EU to end of live animal transport.

 Thursday: Discussion of transport reaching European Parliament